Rajesh-ms07/React-Projects-Form/README.md

 # React + Vite

-# To Run this file write the following steps
+# To Run this file Read the following steps

 Step1: Open vscode terminal and select there downloded path and write the following command